How is Zeffy free?

 While tricky trays were initially known as Chinese auctions, they have nothing to do with Chinese culture.
 It stemmed from an offensive 19th-century slur equating "Chinese" with cheap.

-Organizations now opt for inoffensive alternatives, like:
+Organizations now opt for inoffensive alternatives to a Chinese auction, like:

 How does a Chinese auction work?